umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Setup-Content-Template/index.md

 ## What is a Content Template

-A Content Template, lets you create a page containing a set up of widgets.
+A Content Template lets you create a page containing a complete set of widgets.
 This is a very useful feature as it allows you to have some predefined templates to choose from.

 ## How to set it up